 (Alexandria, Online Therapy)

-Dr. Bhavani R. Hamann is a Mental Health Provider and a Social Work Supervisee.
+Dr. Bhavani R. Hamann is a Licensed Clinical Social Worker in Virginia.
 Dr. Hamann is trained in Cognitive Behavioral Therapy and Motivational Interviewing.
 She provides therapy to adults, adolescents, and families at Life Enrichment Counseling Center.
 Dr. Hamann has a Ph.D. in Social Work from Florida State University, a Master’s degree in Psychiatric Social Work from the National Institute of Mental Health and Neurosciences, and a Master’s degree in Medical and Psychiatric Social Work and Undergraduate in Business from Bangalore University, India.

 Heather Gilley began her career as a high school English teacher helping young minds develop critical thinking skills through analyzing literature.
 She first obtained a master’s in education in curriculum and instruction through George Mason University (1999).
 After raising her biological and foster children as a stay-at-home mom, she returned to graduate school at the College of William & Mary to obtain an M. Ed in school counseling and clinical mental health (2024).
-She presently works as a high school counselor, and previously as an elementary, and middle school counselor.
+Previously she worked as a high school, middle school, and elementary school counselor.
 She has experience working with children on the Autism spectrum, with ADHD, PTSD, depression, anxiety, self-esteem issues, and peer conflict.

 Heather treats clients with a blend of psychoeducation, Motivational Interviewing techniques, Cognitive Behavioral Therapy, and Solution Focused Brief Therapy.
 She will assist clients in identifying unhelpful thoughts and behaviors that hold them back from their true potential.
 The most important ingredient of effective treatment is a trusting, nonjudgemental therapeutic alliance.
 Heather has a gift for making young people feel comfortable and valued for their individuality.
 Heather understands a Christian worldview and she can utilize those spiritual principles upon request.
 She works with clients 10 years and older.